NeilJustice/ZenUnitAndMetalMock/README.md

 ZenUnit is a C++ unit testing framework designed for writability of value and type parameterized tests, readability of tests and test results, and for robustness to code mutations inducible by future LLVM-powered mutation testing frameworks.

 # ZenMock
-ZenMock is a C++ mocking framework powered by ZenUnit for confirming the correctness of software component interactions by way of virtual, template, static, and free function mocking using an arrange-act-assert syntax.
+ZenMock is a C++ mocking framework powered by ZenUnit for confirming the correctness of software component interactions by way of template, virtual, free, and static function mocking using an arrange-act-assert syntax and a strict mocking design for robustness to code mutations inducible by future LLVM-powered mutation testing frameworks.

 ### ZenUnit Command Line Usage